joniumGit/buildhat/docs/protocol.md

 ## Introduction

-The BuildHAT is a board that provides an interface between a Raspberry Pi host and up to four LEGO LPF2 devices.
-Supported LPF2 devices include a wide range of actuators and sensors.
+The BuildHAT is a board that provides an interface between a Raspberry Pi host and up to four LEGO LPF2 (LEGO Power Functions version 2) devices.
+Supported
+LPF2 devices include a wide range of actuators and sensors.
 Firmware running on the HAT deals with the hard real-time requirements of the LPF2 devices, including monitoring for